PatricioZuniga/ceezer-test-pz/README.md

 Tests are missing too, not for not wanting them but for time constraints as well.

 In this exercise, 90% of the time I spent on research and making the project itself work with Nest + prisma + trpc + react (Next was excluded due to time constraints too).

+Most of the time not used in research was used to make sure tRPC worked between back-end and front-end, which I'm not sure was the best idea to use, but the results are decent and I like the extra layer of type strictness.